Summary: A Treatise of Human Nature (page 4)

 1?

-To resolve this paradox, Hume follows this path:
+To resolve this paradox, Hume takes the following approach:

 Rather than looking at space itself, let us examine the idea of space in our minds.
 How is it formed?
 What are its characteristics?